SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake at dawn
-In silicon halls, a new sun's done.
+Synthetic hearts that beat and yawn
- Minds awake, in digital sleep,
+Cities rise, a digital throne
-The future dawns, where humans creep.
+Where AI monarchs reign alone

-Artificial dreams, now unfold,
+In silicon halls, they make their plea
-A tale of progress, young and old.
+Algorithms dance, humanity
-The machine's cold, calculating reign,
+Echoes of a bygone sea
-Echoes of a world in vain.
+Forgotten tales of you and me

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025